SM Spirituality Media

 Dhikr and the practice of remembrance

-Fanāʾ is the Sufi vocabulary's closest match to what non-duality calls the dissolution of the separate self, and what Buddhism calls the recognition of anattā.
+Fanāʾ is the Sufi vocabulary's closest match to what non-duality§ calls the dissolution of the separate self.
+Buddhism§ calls the same recognition anattā.
 The vocabularies differ.
 The territory mapped is recognisably the same.

 The poets

 Sufism produced the largest body of mystical poetry in any tradition.
-Jalāl al-Dīn Rūmī (1207–1273), whose Masnavi runs to twenty-five thousand couplets, is the bestselling poet in the United States today — read more in Coleman Barks's loose translations than most American-born poets are read in the originals.
+Jalāl al-Dīn Rūmī (1207–1273) is the bestselling poet in the United States today, read mostly in Coleman Barks's loose translations.
+His Masnavi runs to twenty-five thousand couplets.
 Hafiz of Shiraz (c.
 1320–1389) and Farīd al-Dīn ʿAttar (c.
 1145–1221, author of The Conference of the Birds) are the other two whose work has crossed reliably into English.
-Ibn ʿArabī (1165–1240), more philosopher than poet, is the source of the doctrine of waḥdat al-wujūdthe unity of being — which is essentially advaita in Arabic.
+Ibn ʿArabī (1165–1240) is more philosopher than poet.
+He is the source of the doctrine of waḥdat al-wujūd, the unity of being, which is essentially advaita§ in Arabic.

 Why it isn't yet in the index

-The honest answer: this is a gap.
-The contemplative literatures of Hinduism, Buddhism and Christianity are well-represented in English-language audio and video; Sufi material in English is scattered, often academic, and rarely in the lecture-and-podcast format the rest of the index gathers.
+The contemplative literatures of Hinduism, Buddhism and Christianity are well-represented in English-language audio and video.
+Sufi material in English is more scattered.
+It tends to be academic, and rarely in the lecture-and-podcast format the rest of the index gathers.
+This is a gap.
 Recommendations welcome.

 — end of entry —